ktaylor63/southeast/site/content/wildlife/mammals/red-wolf.md

 Every quarter, the Service and its partners in red wolf recovery meet via a conference call to provide updates on the status of red wolf related actions.
 The purpose of these calls is to:

 1. provide a forum for regular and effective coordination on current actions and collaborative efforts among all partners in red wolf recovery, and
 2. provide other interested parties and the public with updates on the status of red wolf conservation efforts.
+The updates the Service provides on these calls can be found below

 - [January 2020](/pdf/notes/red-wolf-partnership-call-2020-01-16.pdf)